areski1337/QRCode-Decrypter/README.md

 # QRCode-Decrypter
-open cmd, type python "QRCode Decrypter" <the qrcode in png that u want to decrypt>
+open cmd, type python "QRCode Decrypter" "the qrcode in png that u want to decrypt"